thommyho/Cpp-gRPC-Linux-x64-ARM-PreBuilts/zlib.md

 <br>

-* [PkgConfigDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/gnu/pkgconfigdeps.html): generates the **re2.pc** file (and the ones corresponding to **re2** dependencies) with information about the dependencies that can be later used by the **pkg-config** tool pkg-config to collect data about the libraries Conan installed.
+* [PkgConfigDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/gnu/pkgconfigdeps.html): generates the **zlib.pc** file (and the ones corresponding to **zlib** dependencies) with information about the dependencies that can be later used by the **pkg-config** tool pkg-config to collect data about the libraries Conan installed.

 <br>